kohler/hotcrp/devel/apidoc/submissions.md

 JSON, ZIP, or form-encoded request body with a `json` parameter, and ZIP and form-encoded requests can also include attached files.

-## Modify submissions independently

 The JSON provided for `/papers` should be an *array* of JSON objects; each object is applied independently.
 The per-submission results are returned in the `status_list` response field (described below).

-The response `message_list` contains messages relating to all modified submissions.
-To filter out the messages for a single submission, use the messages’ `landmark` fields. `landmark` is set to the integer index of the relevant submission in the input JSON.
+The response `message_list` contains all messages relating to the save; each message’s `landmark` field is set to the integer index of the relevant submission in the input array.

-## Modify all matching submissions
+## Modify matching submissions

-Alternately, you can provide a `q` search query parameter and a *single* JSON modification object lacking the `pid` field.
+Alternatively, you can provide a `q` search query parameter and a *single* JSON modification object lacking the `pid` field.
 The JSON modification will be applied to all papers returned by the `q` search query.

 * body application/json [paper]: An array of submission objects sent as a raw JSON body.